dmturner/dmturner.co.uk/content/blog/Tic-tac-toe-on-the-terminal-using-Python.md

 - programming
 ---

 18 years ago I was tasked with writing a tic-tac-toe game for my computing coursework.
-The programming language of choice --- and by "choice" I mean there was no choice --- was [Visual Basic](https://en.wikipedia.org/wiki/Visual_Basic).
+The allocated programming language was [Visual Basic](https://en.wikipedia.org/wiki/Visual_Basic).

-For reasons that mainly involved [Counter-Strike](https://en.wikipedia.org/wiki/Counter-Strike_(video_game)) I didn't ever finish that program, and it's bugged me ever since.
+For reasons that mainly involved [Counter-Strike](https://en.wikipedia.org/wiki/Counter-Strike_(video_game)) I didn't finish the tic-tac-toe code and it's bugged me ever since.

-A couple of weeks ago I decided to sit down and finish what I'd started --- and by "finish" I mean actually start.
+So here's an attempt to finish what I started all those years ago, albeit in a much more elegant language - Python.

 For some reason I've taken to calling this game tic-tac-toe although I grew up calling it noughts and crosses.
 So take your pick.

 ```python
 import random